 - Lemon and cranberry is a fabulous flavour combination and when the lemon flavour comes from lemon curd and a lemon glaze, even better!

-- These buns are wonderfully light and tender and easy to make.
+- These lemon buns are wonderfully light and tender and easy to make.

 - The lemon glaze is the perfect finish to these pretty and delicious sweet rolls.